mykhakos/FreshPointSync/docs/source/product/access_product_data.rst

     and the ``category_lowercase_ascii`` property.

-Accessing Product Information
+Accessing Product Description
 -----------------------------
-The ``info`` attribute may contain additional information about the product, such as the weight, ingredients, nutrition facts, etc.
+The ``info`` attribute may contain additional information about the product, such as its weight, ingredients, nutrition facts, description, etc.

 .. code-block:: python